 - the nature of the bullying

 - the impact of the bullying

 - if the bullying persists

 - in relaying the progress of the issue

-- in seeking feedback from parents of the incident (see Appendix B)
+- in seeking feedback from parents of the incident.

 Information will be provided within the bounds of privacy legislation.

 Reporting to Police